Wuzhou Guangxi, China Travel Guide

 Booking flights well in advance is advisable if your travel dates coincide with Chinese public holidays, like Chinese New Year or Independence Day.

-Prices fluctuate during peak travel periods, weekends, and school holidays owing to strong demand.
+Prices change during peak travel periods, weekends, and breaks from school owing to strong demand.
 Consider using tools like Dollar Flight Club or Skyscanner for deals.

 Guangzhou, being geographically close to Wuzhou, serves as a notably convenient international hub for connecting to Wuzhou via domestic flight.